Sustainsys/Saml2/doc/Configuration.md

 *Optional child element of the `<kentor.authServices>`(#kentor-authservices-section) element.*

 Contains a list of federations that the service provider knows and trusts.

+###`<serviceCertificate>` Element
+*Optional child element of the `<kentor.authServices>`(#kentor-authservices-section) element.*

+Specifies the certificate that the service provider uses for encrypted assertions.
+The public key of this certificate will be exposed in the metadata and the private key will be used during decryption.

+Uses same options/attributes as [`<signingCertificate>`](#signingcertificate-element) for locating the certificate.

 ####Elements
 * [`<add>`](#add-federation-element).